The Colorado State University Colorado Master Gardener Program volunteer network strives to enhance Coloradans’ quality of life by:

-In Arapahoe County, a dedicated group of 75 to 80 Colorado Master GardenerSM (CMG) volunteers serve nearly 7,000 residents annually through answering questions and concerns regarding gardening.
+In Arapahoe County, a dedicated group of approximately 120 Colorado Master Gardener (CMG) volunteers serve nearly 7,000 residents annually by answering questions and providing gardening education.

-Colorado Master Gardener volunteers are available to answer telephone calls throughout the year and to assist walk-in clients during the growing season (April through September).
+Colorado Master Gardener volunteers are available to answer telephone calls throughout the year and to assist walk-in clients during the growing season (April through October).
 Professional horticulture staff also available in the office year-round.
 Contact us at 303-730-1920, by email, or visit us for help with:

 - Plant identification and diagnosis

 - Environmental garden and landscape plant problems